stephenmungai/doctor-consultation/README.md

 To run the server use:

 python manage.py runserver

 Admin Console
 To access the admin console use the following url: http://127.0.0.1:8000/admin.
-Log in with the credentilas in section 1 part 3
+Log in with the credentilas